Domestic Violence Military Defense Lawyer, Child Abuse Military Defense Lawyer, Assault Military Defense Lawyer, and Maiming Military Defense Lawyer

 In these cases, it is the prosecution’s burden of proof to establish the guilt of the accused not only regarding the elements for the assault allegation(s), but also to disprove the issue of parental discipline.
 In order to find the accused guilty of the offense(s), the factfinder must be convinced beyond a reasonable doubt that the accused’s act(s) were not within the authority of parental discipline, or that the force used was unreasonable or excessive.

-Attorney Richard V. Stevens is a civilian criminal defense attorney and former active duty military JAG lawyer who exclusively practices military law and defends military members stationed around the world who are facing military trials, discipline and investigations.
+Civilian court-martial defense attorney Richard V. Stevens is a civilian criminal defense attorney and former active duty military JAG lawyer who exclusively practices military law and defends military members stationed around the world who are facing military trials, discipline and investigations.
+If you’re facing military allegations regarding computer crimes and pornography, don’t hesitate to seek the legal help you’re going to need.
+For a free initial case consultation, please contact us.

 No attorney can guarantee the outcome you seek in your military case.
 What we can promise is that we will apply our decades of experience to the defense of your military case.
 This includes our extensive experience in military law, military regulations, military investigations, military disciplinary actions, military adverse actions, and/or military court-martial trials and cases.